 By analogy, is Danielle’s team situation intrinsically or objectively stressful, or is the stress something to do with Danielle and how she perceives and experiences it?

 Some art critics would say that an object can be considered beautiful if it is widely regarded as such.
 By analogy, we could wonder if most other people leading Danielle’s team would find it similarly stressful.

 If so, we may conclude ‘this is a stressful team to lead’ and thereby consider with her how to change the team.

 But what if others working with similar teams don’t find it so stressful?
 What if other leaders find ways to handle similar team dynamics differently?

 In this case, we may want to explore the following:

-- What strategies she could deploy to feel less stressed and achieve a better team result
+- What strategies could she deploy to feel less stressed and achieve better team results?

 Imagine, however, that other project leaders are experiencing similar stresses and difficulties in the same organization.
 What if it isn’t only Danielle?

 In other words, what if Danielle’s stress experience is symptomatic of a wider systemic-cultural phenomenon?

 In this case, we may work with Danielle and others to identify factors creating the stress, e.g., lack of clarity, conflicting goals, unrealistic time pressures, or inadequate resources, and find ways to raise and address them organizationally.